top of page

 Imagine the energy of creation.
 It is not visible like this, but we can sense it through its manifestations.
 Image from Shutterstock

-Of the many ways to understand this, here is a humble reflection:
+Of the many ways to understand this passage, here is one humble reflection.

-The term “valley spirit” is a literal translation, but figuratively, it is another name for Tao.
-The choice to keep the translation literal here is intentional—and its purpose will soon be explained.
+The term valley spirit is a literal translation.
+On a deeper level, it is another name for Tao.
+I chose to keep the translation literal here on purpose, and the reason for this will soon become clear.

 Let us begin with the word valley.
-Valleys are places where people naturally gravitate toward settling and building their homes, drawn by fertile land and nearby water sources.
-In other words, a valley is a place that can support and sustain life.
-Now, within this valley—and there is such a valley within the human body—there is a spirit.
-Together, the phrase suggests a spirit that gives life and nourishes it from within.
+Valleys are places where people naturally settle and build their homes.
+They are drawn by fertile land and nearby water.
+In this sense, a valley is a place that supports and sustains life.
+Now imagine such a valley within the human body.
+Within this inner valley, there is a spirit.
+Together, the phrase points to a life-giving presence that nourishes and sustains us from within.

-Those who are somewhat familiar with the Dao De Jing understand that Tao is the source of all things—in other words, the Mother of Creation.
-Just as Tao gives birth to all life, it also places within each of us a spirit that reflects Her own—a quiet, enduring presence that gives life, nurtures growth, and returns us to the source when the time is right.
+Those who are familiar with the Dao De Jing know that Tao is the source of all things, often called the Mother of Creation.
+Just as Tao gives birth to all life, it also places within each of us a spirit that reflects its own nature.
+This presence is quiet and enduring.
+It gives life, supports growth, and guides us back to the source when the time is right.

-The word “door” in the next line suggests a location, and that place is in a valley—a gateway to the source of creation.
-This hints at the same hidden place referenced in the Flower Sermon and the verse about Mount Spirit.
-Here, this secret and veiled place is revealed as the origin of all things—a single, mysterious point that holds the deep truths of the universe.
+The word door in the next line points to a place.
+That place is within the valley.
+It is a gateway to the source of creation.
+This echoes the hidden place spoken of in the Flower Sermon and in the verse about Mount Spirit.
+Here, that veiled place is revealed as the origin of all things.
+It is a single, mysterious point where the deepest truths quietly reside.

-What could this mean for us?
-Our connection to nature is already written into our very being.
-In the rush of daily life, with so many things to do and places to be, something shifts the moment we step into nature.
-It doesn’t even have to be a mountain hike—it could simply be a walk through a small garden.
-Our nervous system seems to calm almost instantly.
-That is the life-giving and life-nourishing spirit renewing us.
-And if we have built a deep enough connection to the spirit within, even turning our gaze inward is enough to bring renewal.
+What does this mean for us in daily life?
+Our connection to nature is already written into who we are.
+In the rush of daily responsibilities, something shifts the moment we step into nature.
+It does not have to be a mountain hike.
+Even a slow walk through a small garden can bring change.
+The body softens.
+The mind settles.
+This is the life-nourishing spirit renewing us.
+And when our connection to that inner spirit grows deep enough, even turning our attention inward can bring the same sense of renewal.

 bottom of page